InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageFeature/ApplyAFilterOnlyToASpecifiedImageRegion/Documentation.rst

-Apply A Filter Only To A Specified Image Region
+Apply a Filter Only to a Specified Image Region
 ===============================================

 .. index::